rishab-t0910/website/content/about/_index.md

 # Hi everyone!

 <p align="justify">
 I'm Rishab Tirupathi, a current graduate student studying Statistics at the University of Illinois at Urbana-Champaign.
-I am looking for internships where I can solve tough quantitative problems in any industry from Finance, Tech, Agriculture and beyond!
+I am looking for internships where I can solve tough quantitative problems in any industry from Finance, Technology, Agriculture and beyond!
 </p>

 ### Education